QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 Multiple receipts combined into one PDF

-Root cause: QuickBooks creates exactly one receipt per attachment.
-A PDF containing ten receipts is parsed as one receipt — and the OCR pulls data from whichever page it sees first, producing a garbled result.
+Root cause: QuickBooks expects each file to contain one receipt or bill.
+A PDF containing ten receipts may be parsed as one document, and the OCR can pull data from the wrong page or produce a garbled result.

-Fix: Split the PDF into one file per receipt before forwarding.
+Fix: Split the PDF into one file per receipt or bill before forwarding.
 Most PDF tools (Preview, Adobe, Smallpdf) have a split-by-pages function.

 The 46 KB silent-rejection floor is another Stage 3 failure mode — see the main guide for the re-save-as-PNG fix.